Batken Region: Enclaves and exclaves

 In the Soviet period, six enclaves and exclaves were established in the Batken area.
-Two were Tajik, while four others are Uzbek.
+Two were Tajik, while four others were Uzbek.
+In 2026, two of the Uzbek exclaves were swapped for land from Kyrgyzstan, thus extinguishing them.

 Sokh (or Soʻx) is an exclave of Uzbekistan, about 24 kilometres east of Batken.
 The largest of the exclaves, it has an area of ~234 square kilometres, stretches from 3 to 13 kilometres from east to west, and about 35 kilometres north to south, and is crossed by the main highway from Batken to Osh.
 Tajiks comprise 99 percent of the population, which in 1993 numbered 42,800.

-Chon-Qora and Qalacha (not to be confused with Qal'acha), immediately north of Soʻx, are two Uzbek villages within a very small enclave that lies on the river Sokh.
-It measures 2 kilometres long by 1 kilometre wide with an area of approximately 3 km^{2}.
-It is part of Soʻx District of Fergana Region.
-The villages of Chon-Qora (or, in Kyrgyz, Chongara) at and Qalacha are at either end.
-The Kyrgyz village of Chong-Kara (or, in Uzbek, Chon-Kara) at lies 2 kilometres northwest.
-[Note: The Kyrgyz Cyrillic alphabet contains three characters not present in the Uzbek alphabet.
-One of these characters is romanized from Kyrgyz as the digraph "ng," which is not present in romanized Uzbek words.]

-Jani-Ayil (also Dzhangail, Jangy-ayyl or Khalmion) is a small exclave of Uzbekistan, about 60 kilometres east of Batken and within 1 km of the Uzbek main border.
-It measures only 2 to 3 kilometres across.

 Lolazor (also Western Qalacha or Qayraghoch) near Kyrgyz town of Kayragach is a very small exclave of Tajikistan, located in the northwest corner of the region near the railway station of Stantsiya Kayragach, about 130 kilometres west of Batken.
 The border separates it from the Tajik town of Qal'acha; hence it is sometimes called "Western Qal'acha."

 Shohimardon, or Shakhimardan, is an exclave of Uzbekistan, about 80 kilometres east of Batken and 19 kilometres south of the Uzbek border.
 It has an area of ~38.2 square kilometres, and a population in 1993 of 5,100.
 Uzbeks comprise 91 per cent of the population.

 Vorukh is an exclave of Tajikistan, with an area of ~96.7 square kilometers, located 45 kilometres south of Isfara and 24 kilometres southwest of Batken, on the right bank of the river Karavshin.
 The population, distributed among 17 villages, is estimated to be between 23,000 and 29,000, 95 percent of which are Tajiks and 5 percent Kyrgyz.